DarthAsh/CrowdLabel-QC/README.md

 # QCC - Quality Control of Crowd labeling

-A Python library for analyzing and reporting on crowd labeling quality metrics.
+A Python library for analyzing and reporting on crowd labeling quality metrics..

 ## Features